-To help you navigate your taxes this year, we will share important dates, updated tax brackets, and new income tax laws that you must know.
-Especially, if you work from home or are a homeowner.
-We’ll also go over some useful general tax information like how to file, who should file, and how to get the most out of your income tax return.
+To help you navigate your taxes this year, we will share important dates, updated tax brackets, and new income tax changes it’s important to be aware of.
+We’ll also go over some useful general tax information, like how to file, who should file, and how to get the most out of your income tax return.

 Deadline for filing your taxes